Skip to content

 A profile_id column is created in the user table.
 Since eager: true, the Profile is loaded together when querying User.

-Hint @OneToOne also supports @Column-based FK auto-detection just like @ManyToOne.
-If you declare @Column({ name: "profile_fk" }) profileId: number, you can omit joinColumn.
+Hint @OneToOne also supports @RelationColumn and @Column-based FK auto-detection just like @ManyToOne.
+You can use @RelationColumn({ name: "profile_id" }) or declare @Column({ name: "profile_fk" }) profileId: number to omit joinColumn.

 Bidirectional